pb111/Machine-Learning-with-Python/README.md

           * [XGBoost Classification Project](https://github.com/pb111/XGBoost-Classifier-Project): **XGBoost** is an acronym for **Extreme Gradient Boosting**.
-In this project, I implement XGBoost with Python and Scikit-Learn to solve a classification problem.
-The problem is to classify the customers from two different channels as Horeca (Hotel/Retail/Café) customers or Retail channel (nominal) customers.I have used the `Wholesale customers data set` from the UCI Machine learning repository.
+In this project, I implement XGBoost with Python and Scikit-Learn to classify the customers from two different channels as Horeca (Hotel/Retail/Café) customers or Retail channel (nominal) customers.I have used **Wholesale customers data set** from UCI Machine learning repository.